lturner19/GitHub_readme_generator/README-generated.md

-  # GitHub Readme Generator
+  # Readme File Generator

   ## Description
-  As a developer I want to use Node.JS to create a readme file based on user input.
+  As a developer I would like to use Node.js to generate a readme file.

   <br>